taheeraahmed/tdt4225/Exercise_3/README.md

 Now you can write `sudo mongo` and choose the db `use strava` in order to run the python script.

+## The db won't connect?

+Write this in the terminal `sudo lsof -iTCP -sTCP:LISTEN -n -P` which lists up all active TCP connections on the computer.
+If you see a proccess whose name is mongod, write `sudo kill #PID` and then you should be good to go!
+If not, I can't help you :((

 ## Now you should be good to go!!